kanhayaKy/portfolio/README.md

-# portfolio
+# Portfolio website
-This project consists of the code for my portfolio website
+This is my portfolio webite which is made using
+- Html
+- Css

+To view the site go to https://kanhayaky.github.io/portfolio/